PlumyCat/func-orchestr-mcp/README.md

 - MCP endpoints:
   - `POST /api/mcp-run` – run a prompt with optional tools.
   - `POST /api/mcp-enqueue` – enqueue a prompt for background processing.
-  - `POST /api/mcp-process` – process a queued job (useful when running locally without a queue trigger).
+  - `POST /api/mcp-process` – process a queued job and return its result (useful when running locally without a queue trigger).
-  - `GET /api/mcp-result?job_id=<id>` – poll the status or result of a queued job.
   - `GET /api/mcp-memories` and `GET /api/mcp-memory` – query stored memories.

 Optional chat endpoints (`PUT|GET|POST /api/chats/{chatId}`) are enabled when the `ENABLE_ASSISTANT_BINDINGS` environment variable is set.